awsdocs/amazon-cloudfront-developer-guide/doc_source/Cookies.md

 `512 – (the number of cookies that you're forwarding)`
 For example, if you configure CloudFront to forward 10 cookies to your origin, the combined length of the names of the 10 cookies can't exceed 502 bytes \(512 – 10\)\.
 If you configure CloudFront to forward all cookies to your origin, the length of cookie names doesn't matter\.

-For information about using the CloudFront console to update a distribution so CloudFront forwards cookies to the origin, see [Viewing and Updating CloudFront Distributions](HowToUpdateDistribution.md)\.
-For information about using the CloudFront API to update a distribution, see [ UpdateDistribution](http://docs.aws.amazon.com/cloudfront/latest/APIReference/API_UpdateDistribution.html) in the *Amazon CloudFront API Reference*\.
+For information about using the CloudFront console to update a distribution so CloudFront forwards cookies to the origin, see [Viewing and Updating Distributions](HowToUpdateDistribution.md)\.
+For information about using the CloudFront API to update a distribution, see [PUT Distribution Config](http://docs.aws.amazon.com/cloudfront/latest/APIReference/PutConfig.html) in the *Amazon CloudFront API Reference*\.